 - 2 cups of vegetable oil (soy, corn or canola) (for frying)

 - Mix the baking soda, a teaspoon of salt and the flour.

 - Pour in water and the oil for the dough and mix in.
-Work the dough on a lightly floured surface until everything is well mixed, don't knead the dough (add some flour is it is too sticky or water if it is too dry).
+Work the dough on a lightly floured surface until everything is well mixed, don't knead the dough (add some flour if it is too sticky or water if it is too dry).

 - Let dough rest for ten minutes covered in plastic film.

 - Extend with a rolling pin on a lightly oiled surface until it is very thin, nearly transparent.
 The thinner it is, the crispier it will be.
 If the dough is sticking, dust with flour as it becomes necessary.

 - Cut into circles and punch holes in them with a fork.
 If the circles are a bit misshapen don't worry, that's how they look when you buy from street vendors.